MicrosoftDocs/sql-docs/docs/reporting-services/tools/url-examples-for-items-on-a-report-server-sharepoint-mode.md

  To find the name of the server to use, open a browser and locate the SharePoint library where you want to publish a report.
 The server name appears immediately after the protocol prefix, for example, `http:*//servername*`.

- Using the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] URL proxy endpoint isn't supported.
+[!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] URL proxy endpoint use isn't supported.
 A proxy endpoint includes a port number, for example, `http:*//servername:8080/reportserver*`.

 ### URL for a SharePoint server site or subsite
  When you deploy a report or report data source, you must use a URL to a SharePoint site and subsite, if there's one.
 In the URL, the site name appears immediately after the server name, for example, `https://*servername/site*` or `https://*servername/site/subsite*`.